Kim Kardashian Puts Booty On Display In Thong And Bra On Instagram For Cheeky Promo Of New KKW Beauty Makeup

 Kim Kardashian is putting that Photoshop blooper on Instagram behind her.
 Kardashian recently flaunted her tiny waist in a bra top and shorts on social media, but fans paid more attention to the obvious use of Photoshop than they did to Kim’s curvy body, as the Inquisitr reported.

 Showing that she’s recovered from that Photoshop fail, Kardashian posed in just a bra and thong in a head-turning new Instagram pic.
-People magazine linked Kardashian’s booty-baring photo to her “cheeky” approach to promoting her new line of beauty makeup, pointing out that the photo also lived up to Kim’s famous motto.
+People Magazinelinked Kardashian's booty-baring photo to her "cheeky" approach to promoting her new line of beauty makeup, pointing out that the photo also lived up to Kim’s famous motto.

 “[Kim Kardashian] is continuing to live by her ‘nude selfies til I die’ motto with her latest butt-baring photo.”

 Remember those old-fashioned photos of film stars posing with their hair wrapped in a white towel as they put on their makeup?
-Kim got inspired to do a modern-day replicate in honor of the debut of the Kim Kardashian West (KKW) lip gloss, lipstick, and eye shadow palette line.
+Kim got inspired to do a modern-day replicate in honor of the debut of the Kim Kardashian West (KKW) lip gloss, lipstick, and eyeshadow palette line.

-Kardashian turned to Mario Dedivanovic, who has been the Keeping Up With The Kardashians (KUWTK) star’s makeup artist for years, to create the new cosmetics line.
+Kardashian turned to Mario Dedivanovic, who has been the Keeping Up with the Kardashians (KUWTK) star’s makeup artist for years, to create the new cosmetics line.
 But the picture from the campaign photo shoot that Kim shared was all about the 37-year-old’s booty and body.

 Wearing just a bra and thong, with her hair hidden in a white towel like those old-time movie stars, Kardashian eyed herself in a mirror as she put on lipstick in the picture.
 You can view the NSFW photo here.